Ricks-Lab/ups-utils/README.md

 ## History

+### New in Current Release  -  v1.2.2

+* Fixed crash when config files are missing and improved feedback to help user resolve.
+Update documents to make more clear to user on how to setup.
+* Modified the *--about* of *ups-ls* to aid user in configuring the utility.

+### New in Previous Release  -  v1.2.1

+* Fixed issue in referencing PyPI install resource paths.

-## New in Previous Release  -  v1.2.0
+### New in Previous Release  -  v1.2.0

 * Delay sys exit on failure to allow more information to be available for user to troubleshoot.
 * Check file permissions for security issues and exit if not secure.